ksliberal/ksliberal.github.io/_posts/2025/2025-04-18-history-of-good-friday.md

 The designation of "Good Friday" reflects a profound theologicsal paradox.
 While linguistic evidence supports the explanation that "good" originally meant "holy," the theological reinterpretation captures something essential about Christian understanding: that in Christ's suffering lies redemption, and in his death, the possibility of eternal life.

+Wishing you a profoundly meaningful and fulfilling Good Friday, filled with reflection and peace.
+-- Lib

 ---

 ### Further Reading